almadhoob/precious-drop/README.md

 ## How to Play
 **Controls:**
-- ← Arrow Left / A: Move left
+- ← Arrow Left or A: Move left
-- → Arrow Right / D: Move right
+- → Arrow Right or D: Move right

 **Objective:**
 - Catch falling water drops in your bowl